 - 1.20 Host a Welcome Dinner

 20 Secrets to a Fun Wedding Reception - Okay, they're not really secrets—just awesome ideas we encourage you to steal.

-While your wedding ceremony is both special and crucial (it's when you'll actually get married!), the reception is probably what you and your guests are most looking forward to—who doesn't want to eat, drink and dance?
+While your beach wedding ceremony is both special and crucial (it's when you'll actually get married!), the reception is probably what you and your guests are most looking forward to—who doesn't want to eat, drink and dance?
 The best celebrations incorporate personal, fun and unique touches to keep guests smiling and talking about it long after the last dance.
 Get inpsired by our favorite reception ideas, from simple planning tricks to wow-worthy entertainment below.

 Arrange Seating Thoughtfullyphoto by Larissa Cleveland Photography

 Hand Out Awesome Favorsphoto by Rachel Pearlman Photography

 Keep Toasts Short and Sweetphoto by Delbarr Moradi Photography

 Have a Plan for Kidsphoto by First Comes Love Photography